 “I have the same class tomorrow!
 Such a bother!”

-It is based on that in the Kansai region, some pronunciations of じゃ get turned into や、, and this one is not the exception, it is used just as a slight twist on じゃん (Jan) While still having the same nuance.
+It is based on the fact that in the Kansai region, some pronunciations of じゃ are changed to や、, and this one is no exception, it is just used as a slight twist on じゃん (Jan) while still having the same nuance.

-The word おしゃれ (Oshare) is used to mean, stylish and fancy, and オシャンティー is just a variation of that made by the younger generation.
-It is important to denote that it is considered old by some people.
-So it is better to wait until the other person uses it if you don’t want to be taken as an old person trying to pass as cool.
+The word おしゃれ (Oshare) is used to mean stylish and fancy, and オシャンティー is just a variation of that made by the younger generation.
+It is important to note that it is considered old by some people.
+So it’s better to wait until the other person uses it if you don’t want to be seen as an old person trying to pass as cool.

-A cutesy way of saying you didn’t get something or that you are lost in the conversation.
-It is mainly used alone and then asking what you didn’t get.
+A cute way of saying that you didn’t understand something or that you are lost in the conversation.
+It is mostly used alone and then followed by asking what you didn’t understand.

-It is the text that replaces the “About to cry” emoji.
+This is the text that replaces the “crying” emoji.
 The one with the sobbing eyes.
-It is used in a lighthearted matter mainly by girls, and it is used to express that something is too good or bad to bring someone almost to tears.
+It is used in a light-hearted way, mainly by girls, to express that something is too good or too bad to bring someone to tears.

 (Keshiki Kirei sugite pien!)